CS2613-FA23/explorationactivity2-edouardlev/Overview.md

 ### Nodemailer
 ### The purpose

-Nodemailer is a Node.js module which allows us to send emails from our server or machine easily.
-It is a module that does not required dependencies so no external resources are required for it to work properly.
-It can help send about any type of email.
-Such as plain text, with attachments, or html (what I used for my program).
-It sends emails through any SMTP server or Gmail/outlook etc. If using main email providers we must use workarounds as these normally have higher security settings that Nodemailer can handle.
-Nodemailer works with any unicode character so we are able to send emojis and more complex characters. [ref](https://www.turing.com/kb/comprehensive-guide-to-sending-an-email-using-nodemailer)
+Nodemailer is a Node.js module that allows us to send emails from our server or machine easily.
+It is a module that does not require dependencies, so no external resources are required for it to work properly.
+It can help send about any type of email, such as plain text, with attachments, or HTML (what I used for my program).
+It sends emails through any SMTP server or a large email provider.
+If using main email providers, we must use workarounds, as these normally have higher security settings than Nodemailer can handle.
+Nodemailer works with any unicode character, so we are able to send emojis and more complex characters. [ref](https://www.turing.com/kb/comprehensive-guide-to-sending-an-email-using-nodemailer)

 ### How to use it
 #### The following will show you how to use Nodemailer with Gmail.